international payments

 To the surprise of many, paper checks still hold their ground as a viable choice for cross-border payments, even in the era of digital banking.
 This classic and timeless method remains in use, particularly in the U.S. and Canada, where around 33% of B2B international payments still rely on paper checks.
 The process is simple: the sender writes the recipient’s name, address, and the amount to be withdrawn on the check, which can then be sent electronically.

 One of the advantages of paper checks is that they don’t entail transaction fees and intermediary banks.
-However, they do fall behind other international payment options, mainly due to the time it takes for the check to reach its destination and be cashed, which can often stretch into weeks.
+However, they do fall behind other international payment options, mainly due to the time it takes for the check to reach its destination and be cashed, which can often stretch into several days or even weeks.

 International payment methods offer a wide range of advantages, influencing businesses and individuals alike.
 From expanding horizons to boosting economic growth, cross-border payments are the cornerstone of modern international finance.